Customer

 The initial wireframes explored the general page layout and navigation items on mobile.
 Later, the mobile navigation was significantly reduced to a cart and menu icon to remove visual clutter and consolidate actions, such as removing the home icon in favor of the logo sending the user back to the homepage.

-Instead of "Learn more" taking up additional real estate, it was integrated into a hover state on the image.
+Instead of "Learn more" taking up additional real estate, it was integrated into a hover state on the images.

 Button animation

-Since the target audience didn't grow up with computers, I brought in some skeuomorphism to give the buttons a slight dimensional and tactile feel, while keeping the design clean and modern.
-To build the component in Figma, I created a frame inside of a frame, centering the text within the internal frame.
-The inside frame was made slightly smaller with a spread of 0 and a Y offset of 2.
-A 2px stroke was applied to the outer frame.
+To build the component in Figma, I created a frame inside of a frame, centering the text within the inside frame.
+The inside frame was made slightly smaller with a 2px stroke spread of 0 and a Y offset of 2.
+A second 2px stroke was applied to the outer frame.

 Tooltips